Peter Prevc

-Early life
+Early and personal life

 Prevc was born in Kranj to Božidar and Julijana Prevc; the family has since been living in the village of Dolenja Vas.
-He has two brothers and two sisters and is the oldest of five children.
-Both his brothers, Domen and Cene, and one of his sisters, Nika, are also FIS Ski Jumping World Cup jumpers.
+He is the oldest of five children, having two younger brothers and two younger sisters.
+Both of his brothers, Domen and Cene, and one of his sisters, Nika, are also FIS Ski Jumping World Cup jumpers.
 His father owns a furniture business and is also an international ski jumping referee.
-When younger, he trained cross-country skiing and also tried ski jumping.
+When he was younger, he practiced cross-country skiing and also tried ski jumping.
 His mother is a librarian.

 Prevc attended the first half of his elementary school education in Selca, the second half in Železniki, and gymnasium in Kranj.
 At the age of nine, Prevc started training in ski jumping at the Bregarca K25 hill, located in Dolenja Vas.
 At the Junior World Ski Championships in February 2009, he finished 6th in the individual and 5th in the team event.

+Prevc is married to Mina Lavtižar.
+They have two sons, Ludvik (born 2018) and Oskar (born 2021).